Nudity: Oceania

-Prior to the European colonization of New Zealand, Māori people went naked or nearly naked in casual settings as the climate allowed, although they did wear clothing to keep out the weather and denote social status.
+Prior to the European colonization of New Zealand, Māori people went naked or partially clothed in casual settings as the climate allowed, although they did wear clothing to keep out the weather and denote social status.
 Men frequently wore nothing but a belt with a piece of string attached holding their foreskin shut over their glans penis.
 There was no shame or modesty attached to women's breasts, and therefore no garments devoted to concealing them; however, women did cover their pubic area in the presence of men, as exposing it was a cultural expression of anger and contempt.
 Pre-pubescent children wore no clothes at all.
 European colonists cited nudity as a sign of Māori racial inferiority, calling them "naked savages".

-On the islands of Yap State, dances by women in traditional dress that does not cover the breasts are included in the Catholic celebration of Christmas and Easter.
+On the islands of Yap State, dances by women in traditional dress that does not cover the breasts are now included in the Catholic celebration of Christmas and Easter.

 South America

 In Brazil, the Yawalapiti—an Indigenous Xingu tribe in the Amazon Basin—practice a funeral ritual known as Quarup to celebrate life, death and rebirth.
 The ritual involves the presentation of all young girls who have begun menstruating since the last Quarup and whose time has come to choose a partner.
-The Awá hunters, the male members of an Indigenous people of Brazil living in the eastern Amazon rainforest, are completely naked apart from a piece of string decorated with bird feathers tied to the end of their penises.
+The Awá hunters, the male members of an Indigenous people of Brazil living in the eastern Amazon rainforest, are "completely naked except for a piece of string decorated with bright bird feathers tied to the end of their penises".
 This minimalist dress code reflects the spirit of the hunt and being overdressed may be considered ridiculous or inappropriate.

 Western societies

 The Western world inherited contradictory cultural traditions relating to nudity in various contexts.
 The first tradition came from the ancient Greeks, who saw the naked body as the natural state and as essentially positive.
 The second is based upon the Abrahamic religions—Judaism, Christianity, and Islam—which view being naked as shameful and essentially negative.
 The interaction between the Greek classical and later Abrahamic traditions has resulted in Western ambivalence, with nudity acquiring both positive and negative meanings in individual psychology, in social life, and in depictions such as art.
 The conservative versions of these religions continue to prohibit public and sometimes also private nudity.
 While public modesty prevails in more recent times, organized groups of nudists or naturists emerged with the stated purpose of regaining a natural connection to the human body and nature, sometimes in private spaces but also in public.
 Naturism in the United States, meanwhile, remains largely confined to private facilities, with few "clothing optional" public spaces compared to Europe.
-In spite of the liberalization of attitudes toward sex, Americans remain uncomfortable with complete nudity.
+In spite of the liberalization of attitudes toward sex, Americans remain uncomfortable with complete nudity at the end of the 20th century.
+A poll in 2025 found that Americans are divided: 25% saying they like or love being naked, 25% saying they dislike or hate it, and 50% saying they are neutral or refused to say.
+Two-third of Americans responded they are self-conscious about their physical appearance.